PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 The feast of Tabernacles is associated with rest in the land of promise.

-Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the Lord seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.
+‘Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the LORD for seven days; on the first day there shall be a sabbath-rest, and on the eighth day a sabbath-rest.
 (Leviticus 23:39)

 The feast of Tabernacles was not celebrated under Moses but under Joshua.
-The reason was that Tabernacles can be celebrated only in the land of promise (“when ye have gathered in the fruit of the land”).
+The reason was that Tabernacles can be celebrated only in the land of promise (“when you have gathered in the fruit of the land”).

 The passage above sounds as though the Israelites lived in booths in the wilderness or celebrated the feast of Tabernacles in the wilderness.
 We have not found this to be the case in the account of the wilderness wandering.
 Perhaps the meaning is that the feast is in remembrance of the forty years during which the Israelites lived in tents in the wilderness.
 Or it may signify merely that the Israelites dwelled in booths in the land of promise after God had delivered them from Egypt.